sagemath/trac_to_gh/Issue 1480.md

 # Issue 1480: [with patch] implement P.show() for mathematica elements -- nice mathematica graphics in the sage notebook!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1480

 Original creator: was